mymoid/mymoid-js/packages/api/README.md

 ## Documentation

-For detailed instructions on getting started with the MYMOID JavaScript API SDK, please refer to our [developer's portal](https://developers.mymoid.com).
+- For detailed instructions on getting started with the MYMOID JavaScript API SDK, please refer to our [developer's portal getting started](https://developers.mymoid.com/guides/getting-started#getting-started).

-For a complete reference of the API, please refer to our [API reference](https://developers.mymoid.com/api-reference).
+- For a complete reference of the API, please refer to our [API reference](https://developers.mymoid.com/api-reference).

-For a complete reference of the SDK, please refer to our [SDK Documentation](https://mymoid.github.io/mymoid-js/api/).
+- For a complete reference of the SDK, please refer to our [SDK Documentation](https://mymoid.github.io/mymoid-js/api/).

 ## Getting Started